How to run an evaluation and view the results

 model_type="databricks-agent")

-In this example, mlflow.evaluate() logs its evaluation results in the enclosing MLflow run, along with information logged by other commands (e.g., model parameters).
+In this example, mlflow.evaluate() logs its evaluation results in the enclosing MLflow run, along with information logged by other commands (such as model parameters).
 If you call mlflow.evaluate() outside an MLflow run, it starts a new run and logs evaluation results in that run.
 For more information about mlflow.evaluate(), including details on the evaluation results that are logged in the run, see the MLflow documentation.

 Requirements

-Partner-Powered AI assistive features must be enabled for your workspace.
+Partner-powered AI assistive features must be enabled for your workspace.

 How to provide input to an evaluation run